gperiard/ynab2splitwise/ansible/ynab2splitwise/README.md

 Required:
 - y2s_accounts_configuration: List of accounts and their configuration.
 See ynab2splitwise documentation for details.
+- y2s_config_dir: Where to save the configuration file

 With defaults:
 - y2s_image_repository: Docker image repository for the ynab2splitwise image, "